-The list of UNESCO World Heritage Sites in Mexico is the most in all of the Americas and also 7th in the world.
-There are 34 sites included in the list (as of 2016): 27 cultural sites, 6 natural sites and 1 mixed site.
+The list of UNESCO World Heritage Sites in Mexico is the most in all of the Americas and also most 7th in the world.
+There are 35 sites included in the list as of 2018: 27 cultural sites, 6 natural sites and 2 mixed site.

 Mexico UNESCO Sites